Slow Roasted Tomato and Olive Focaccia – A crisp, crusty, and delicious flatbread studded with tomatoes and olives.

-How gorgeous is that photo above?
+How gorgeous is that focaccia bread?
 Don’t you just wanna pick up that piece of bread and dip it in the olive oil?
 I DO!

 This guest-post thingamajig rocks!
 Look at all the deliciousness I have posted in the past couple of weeks, and the amazing bloggers I have come to know so far – I am truly blown away.